Want to help out?

 Julianna Gittler

-VOLUNTEER REPAIRER sewing & serger magic
+REPAIR COACH sewing & serger magic

 Julianna is our serger superstar - calm, friendly, and always ready to take on the toughest sewing challenges.
 From tricky hems to the most complicated fixes, she handles it all with skill and ease, yet stays wonderfully modest about her talent.
 Sweet, welcoming, and generous with her advice, Julianna makes every visitor feel at home while guiding them toward repairs they thought were impossible.